Phoenicia Hotel Beirut

-The InterContinental Phoenicia Beirut is a historic 5-star luxury hotel situated in the Minet El Hosn neighborhood of Beirut, Lebanon.
+The InterContinental Phoenicia Beirut is a 5-star luxury hotel situated in the Minet El Hosn neighborhood of Beirut, Lebanon.
 It is located on Rue Fakhreddine near the Corniche Beirut promenade and walking-distance from Beirut Central District, and a few kilometers from Beirut Rafic Hariri International Airport.

 History

 The Phoenicia was built by the Lebanese businessman Najib Salha, who founded La Société des Grands Hotels du Liban (SGHL) in 1953.
-It was designed by the noted American architect Edward Durell Stone, working with American architect Joseph Salerno and local architects Ferdinand Dagher and Rodolphe Elias.
-The design showed Levantine influences in its high ceilings, sweeping staircases and palatial pillars.
-The hotel's interiors and furniture were contracted to the New York firm of William M. Ballard and were designed by Neal Prince, who was responsible for the interior decoration of most Intercontinental Hotels at the time.
+It was designed by the American architect Edward Durell Stone, working with American architect Joseph Salerno and local architects Ferdinand Dagher and Rodolphe Elias.
+The design incorporates Levantine influences in its high ceilings, sweeping staircases and palatial pillars.
+The hotel's interiors and furniture were contracted with the New York firm of William M. Ballard and were designed by Neal Prince, who was responsible for the interior decoration of most Intercontinental Hotels at the time.

 The hotel opened to the public on 23 December 1961, as the Phoenicia Intercontinental, managed by the American Intercontinental Hotels chain.
 However its grand opening was not celebrated until three months later, on 31 March 1962, when Lebanese Prime Minister Rashid Karami presided over the ribbon-cutting ceremony and actress Dorothy Dandridge sang in the Le Paon Rouge nightclub as the guest of honour.
-The hotel had 310 rooms and suites, shops, restaurants and a swimming pool with a bar.
-In 1966, Intercontinental Hotels added a hyphen to its name, and the hotel was slightly renamed, becoming the Hotel Phoenicia Inter-Continental.
+The hotel had 310 rooms and suites, shops, restaurants and a swimming pool with a bar at the time of its opening.
+In 1966, Intercontinental Hotels added a hyphen to its name, therefore becoming the Hotel Phoenicia Inter-Continental.

 The hotel was an immediate success, operating at near constant 100 percent occupancy.
 As a result, plans were made to expand it.
 An adjacent property was purchased by SGHL in 1963.
 Local architect Joseph Philippe Karam was commissioned to design a 22-story, 270-room addition, which opened on 19 April 1968, increasing the number of rooms at the hotel to 600.